kimberley-lee/nc-news/README.md

 # NC News

-A frontend project for Northcoders News, a reddit-like app for reading a range of articles and posting comments.
+A frontend project for Northcoders News, a reddit-like app for reading a range of articles, posting and deleting comments as well as voting on articles.

 A link to the hosted site can be found here: https://kim-nc-news.netlify.app/